across-protocol/indexer/packages/indexer/README.md

 To listen to a new event on an existing chain, you need to add an entry to the `events` array within that chain's `IndexerConfig`.

-Each event entry is an object with three key properties:
+Each event entry is an object with key properties:

 - `config`: Defines the event to listen for.
   - `address`: The contract address emitting the event.
   - `abi`: The ABI of the event.
   - `eventName`: The name of the event.
+- `preprocess`: (Optional) A function to extract raw arguments from the event log before filtering.
+- `filter`: (Optional) A function to determine if the event should be processed based on its arguments.
 - `transform`: A function that takes the raw event log and transforms it into the desired database entity format.
 - `store`: A function that saves the transformed event data to the database.

 **Example: Adding a `DepositForBurn` Event**